pablogsal/a_star_algorithm/README.md

 # Why ANOTHER implementation

 Because coding is awesome!
-Also because I really dislike the mess that the usual implementations creates.
+Also because I really dislike the mess that the usual implementations create.
 The A* algorithm is simple and beautiful and so must be its implementation.

 # How is THIS diferent?